robotamer/hugo/content/en/linux/citadel/lighttpd.md

 Lighttpd is a free and open-source web server, designed for speed, efficiency, and flexibility.

-This tutorial is designed to work hand in glove with our [citadel docker](/linux/citadel/docker) installation tutorial.
+This tutorial is designed to work hand in glove with our [citadel docker](/linux/citadel/) installation tutorial.
-We will install this on Void Linux but besides the installation, everything should work on any NIX.
+We will install this on Void Linux but besides the lighttpd installation, everything should work on any NIX.

 Void Linux Installation
 -----------------------